Jamie MacDonald (footballer)

-James MacDonald (born 17 April 1986) is a Scottish professional footballer who plays as a goalkeeper for Lowland Football League side Heart of Midlothian B.
+James MacDonald (born 17 April 1986) is a Scottish football coach and former player.

-MacDonald has previously played for Heart of Midlothian, Queen of the South, Falkirk and Alloa Athletic, Kilmarnock, Raith Rovers and Greenock Morton, and has played in three Scottish Cup finals with different clubs, winning the competition in 2012.
+MacDonald played as a goalkeeper for Heart of Midlothian, Queen of the South, Falkirk and Alloa Athletic, Kilmarnock, Raith Rovers and Greenock Morton, and has played in three Scottish Cup finals with different clubs, winning the competition in 2012.
 He also represented Scotland at under-21 level.

 Early life

 James MacDonald was born on 17 April 1986 in Broxburn, West Lothian.

 Club career

 Heart of Midlothian

 MacDonald first signed for Heart of Midlothian (Hearts) in 2003, moving from Musselburgh Athletic.
 A member of the club's under 21 team and having yet to feature for the first team MacDonald was sent out on loan in January 2007 to Queen of the South, in all he was there for 18 months.

 Queen of the South (loan)

 In January 2007, like Robbie Neilson before him, MacDonald joined Scottish First Division club Queen of the South on loan to gain competitive experience.
 He made his debut on 27 January against Partick Thistle.
 In all he made 16 appearances in all competitions that season.
 He earned the SFL Young Player of the Month award for March 2007.

 On 10 July 2007 he was sent back on loan to Queens for the new season, making his debut for the second time on 4 August 2007 against St Johnstone.
 MacDonald established himself as Queens first choice keeper and was an integral part of the team on their run to their first ever Scottish Cup Final.
 With MacDonald in goal, Queens triumphed in the quarter finals for only the second time in their history despite their previous Scottish Cup quarter final appearances running into double figures.
 The 2–0 victory against Dundee produced a record breaking 84-yard winner from Ryan McCann.
 The semi final 4–3 victory against Aberdeen produced another record; the highest scoring Scottish Cup semi final in history.